School Science Lessons

 A current carrying conductor at a right angle to a uniform magnetic field experiences a force.

-Use Fleming's left-hand rule: the first finger points in the direction of the magnetic field, the middle finger points in the direction of the conventional current, the thumb points in the direction of thrust, movement of the conductor.
+Use Fleming's left-hand rule: the first finger points in the direction of the magnetic field, the middle finger points in the direction of the conventional current,

 If the current carrying conductor is at less than a right angle to the uniform magnetic field, the thrust is less.